0xPB/RI-2A-Slime-Messaging/README.md

 ### 6. 🔄 Additional Makefile Commands

 - `make all`
-  Compiles the client, server, documentation, and creates the `server` directory in `src`.
+  Compiles the client, server, documentation, and creates the `server` directory.

 - `make clean`
   Removes all compiled binaries, documentation, and the `server` directory.

 - `make docs`
-  Generates the documentation with Doxygen, open `index.html` located in `docs/html/` to read the documentation.
+  Generates the documentation with Doxygen; open `index.html` located in `docs/html/` to read the documentation.

 - `make server_dir`
-  Creates the `server` directory in `src`.
+  Creates the `server` directory.

 ## 📝 Commands